davedannenberg/Ch14-Algo-Trading/README.md

 The AdaBoost model performed about the same as the baseline SVC model, with almost no noticeable difference in the chart.

+In conclusion, it appears that the early data (2015-2017) was limiting the accuracy of the model.
+Eliminating this and focusing only on the years 2018-2021 greatly increased the accuracy, and suggests that too much data can be a problem when training models, speaking to the importance of properly selecting the training data.
+Increasing and widening the simple moving averages turned out to decrease the model's accuracy, though the 50 and 200 day SMAs are commonly used in finance.
+Finally, using AdaBoost and maintaining the baseline data did not show any significant change in the model's accuracy, though perhaps a different classification model would have.